roman-a-panov/treexx/README.md

 > Applicable only if the `tree` is **not** an offset tree.

 Inserts the node pointed to by `node_ptr` right before the node pointed to by `spot_ptr`.
-The later one must be present in the `tree`, otherwise the behavior is undefined.
+The later one must either be present in the `tree` or be null, otherwise the behavior is undefined.
+If `spot_ptr` is null the node pointed to by `node_ptr` is placed at the rightmost position in the `tree`.
 The node being inserted must have been allocated beforehand.
 If `node_ptr` points to a node that is already present in the `tree` the behavior is undefined.

 **Complexity**
-Logarithmic in the size of the `tree`.
+Amortized constant if the `tree` is not indexed.
+Logarithmic in the size of the `tree` in the worst case.

 ### Insert at index
 Defined in header `<treexx/bin/avl/tree_algo.hh>`